aheiss1/flux-capacitor/README.md

 consistency with respect to records that arrive on a stream concurrently with a replay operation, without requiring this solution to mediate the flow of the stream.

+## Project Status
+* In active development for use at CommerceHub.
+* Capable of using SQL to search a stream archive and a live stream.
+* Stream archival capability to come next.
+* Message replay capability to follow.

 ## Assumptions and Applicability Constraints
 * This is mostly an integration project, light on actual software.
 The [AWS CLI](http://aws.amazon.com/cli/) will be used, and is assumed to be